eCook Meal

 THE STIR-FRY SITUATION

 Return the pan to a medium-high heat with a drizzle of oil.
-When hot, add the onion slices and the Carrot chunks and fry for 4-5 minutes until softened, shifting occasionally.
+When hot, add the Onion slices and the Carrot chunks and fry for 4-5 minutes until softened, shifting occasionally.
 Add the chopped pickled pepper and fry for 2-3 minutes until starting to brown, shifting occasionally.
 Add the browned lamb and the soy-peppercorn mixture and leave to simmer for 3-6 minutes until the sauce is slightly reduced.
 Season to taste.

 THE MAIN EVENT!